Hydra-Chain/hydragon-core-contracts/docs/HydraChain/HydraChain.md

 Returns if a ban process can be initiated for a given validator

-*funtion is overriden in the hydra chain contract*
+*This function is overridden in the hydra chain contract*

 #### Parameters